BigBird42/Project-Euler/README.md

 # Project-Euler
-Solutions to Project Euler in mostly C++, sometimes in python
+Solutions to Project Euler in C++ and Python